 - The image right represents the minimum level of PPE when attending an incident potentially contaminated with Coronavirus and consists of: - Full structural firefighting PPE: Our PPE is capable of blocking liquids and will protect against transmission of the virus. - Nitrile Gloves: Fire gloves may be worn over nitrile gloves where protection against sharp surfaces is required. - Breathing apparatus full face mask - Respirator filter (unopened): Respirators should only be opened and used on instruction from the Incident Commander.
-Filters have a finite life and should be disposed of after 50 breathing hours regardless of use type.
+Filters have a finite life and should be disposed of after 50 breathing hours regardless of use type. - 2.
+This PPE is comparable to the current level of protection the LAS have in place and exceeds the PPE requirements laid out in the current PHE guidance.
+However, full PPE and full facemasks may not be sustainable in term of cost, decontamination or replenishment if the current CoVID 19 pandemic is protracted or becomes a 'new risk' in the majority of the incidents the LFC attends.

-PPE requirements if the LFB adopted LAS PPE protocols.
+PPE requirements if the LFB adopted LAS PPE protocols

 - 3. In order to forecast PPE requirements, colleagues in Operational Policy and Assurance have conducted forward planning based on PPE standards adopted by the LAS and the volume of incidents the LFC responded to during the recent corresponding trials conducted across a number of London boroughs.
 This provides an approximate prediction of the number of incidents where this additional PPE may be required.
 A further multiplier of four was applied to this figure to take into account an expected increase in call rates and additional PPE requirements at routine Fire Service calls with close patient interaction. - 4.
-The following table shows potential "worst case" PPE requirements based on LFC adopting LAS PPE protocols and the LFC having to enhance its PPE requirements at routine Fire Service incidents.
+The following table shows potential "worst case" PPE requirements based on LFC adopting LAS PPE protocols and the LFC having to enhance its PPE requirements at routine Fire Service incidents